ABOUT

 In 2022, he joins the jazz ensemble Kaleidoscope String Quartet.

-Always open to explore new artistic horizons, he collaborated with the dancers of Ballet Basel, participating in the productions Robin Hood (2016) and Peer Gynt (2017-2019).
-Under the direction of choreographer Johan Ingmer he played violin, viola and Hardanger fiddle (traditional Norwegian violin) on stage.
+Always open to explore new artistic horizons, he collaborated with the dancers of Ballet Basel, participating in the productions Robin Hood and Peer Gynt under the direction of choreographer Johan Ingmer, playing violin, viola and Hardanger fiddle (traditional Norwegian violin) on stage.

 In 2021, he recorded the score for Gaïa, an exhibition by the visual artist Julien Salaud at the Musée Mandet in Riom, with cellist Aude Pivôt.